 4. Before serving, sprinkle the top of the tarts with the chopped crystallized ginger.

 – To make the gingersnap crumbs, place the cookies into a resealable bag and crush them with the back of a wooden spoon.
 Or place in a food processor and pulse until crumbs form.
-I’ve made these with gluten-free gingersnaps and regular gingersnaps.
+You can use gluten-free gingersnaps or regular gingersnaps.
 Both work great.

 – You can find creme fraiche in the cheese section of most grocery stores.
 If you can’t find it, substitute 1/4 cup heavy cream and whip it just until it thickens and forms soft peaks.
 Stir into the lemon curd and proceed with recipe as written.